Skip to main content Skip to footer

 • Support Primary Care: The vast majority of people with cancer will develop symptoms prior to diagnosis so it is imperative to continue to support primary care clinicians in identifying and appropriately referring those with a suspicion of cancer.

 • Enhance Diagnostics: The early diagnosis or exclusion of cancer is essential to reduce anxiety for people with cancer and their families as well as to guide clinical care.
 This requires timely access to the most appropriate and effective diagnostic tests, both in primary and secondary care.
 Further innovation and redesign of diagnostic services will be required to facilitate timely access to tests as they emerge.
+Meanwhile, work will continue with Boards to deliver Scotland’s Endoscopy & Urology Diagnostic Recovery & Renewal Plan (see more information below).

 • Harness Data: Continuous improvement in the provision of timely, high-quality, transparent, and integrated data will enable an improved understanding of barriers to earlier diagnosis and variation (geographical, socio-economic, ethnicity and other equalities data).